Deere reported adjusted earnings of $1.83 per share in the fourth

 products and invests in wind energy generation.

-In addition, other revenues (Approximately 1% of total revenue
+Other revenues (Approximately 1% of total revenue in the third

-in fiscal 2013) primarily constitute of the Equipment Operations'
+quarter of fiscal 2014) primarily comprises of the Equipment

-revenues for finance and interest income, and other income, net of
+Operations' revenues for finance and interest income, and other

 Deere & Company (DE): Read the Full Research